Sharp says eager to sell stake to Hon Hai soon

-OSAKA (Reuters) - Sharp Corp (6753.T) wants to conclude a deal that would make Taiwan’s Hon Hai Precision Industry Co Ltd (2317.T) its biggest shareholder as soon as possible, its chief financial officer said on Friday, as the Japanese TV maker struggles to overcome losses that have bled it of cash.
+OSAKA, Aug 31 (Reuters) - Sharp Corp wants to conclude a deal that would make Taiwan’s Hon Hai Precision Industry Co Ltd its biggest shareholder as soon as possible, its chief financial officer said on Friday, as the Japanese TV maker struggles to overcome losses that have bled it of cash.

 “We want to reach agreement quickly,” Tetsuo Onishi said at a press briefing in Osaka.